censorship-no/ceno-docs/user-manual/en/concepts/how.md

 - First of all, connections between clients and injectors are encrypted (using standard SSL/TLS like in HTTPS) to avoid attackers from identifying injectors by eavesdropping on web traffic.

-  By the way, injector certificates are shipped in the CENO Browser, allowing it to detect attackers trying to impersonate injectors.
+  By the way, injector certificates are shipped in CENO Browser, allowing it to detect attackers trying to impersonate injectors.
 - If encryption was not sufficient, connections to injectors can use special obfuscation techniques (like I2P and Tor's Pluggable Transports) to make identification even more difficult.
 - Even if an injector was identified and access to it was blocked by your ISP, there are several of them and it does not matter which one your client contacts over the Internet.
 - Some or all injectors may be blocked, but then the set of injectors can vary over time (with new ones being added).